 AP/SOCI 4000 6.00 Honours Thesis

 The Honours Thesis course provides an opportunity for students to carry out a piece of independent research and to write a thesis under the supervision of a faculty member.
-The process begins with a research issue and related questions, sets the issue(s) and question(s) withing a theoretical context, proposes a methodology, involves data collection, with the final step being data analysis and explanation as related to the theoretical context suggested and ultimately the conclusion.
+The process begins with a research issue and related questions, sets the issue(s) and question(s) writing a theoretical context, proposes a methodology, involves data collection, with the final step being data analysis and explanation as related to the theoretical context suggested and ultimately the conclusion.
 The thesis is only required for Sociology Specialized Honours Students.
-Other Sociolgy majors in the Honours program, who meet the prerequisites may enrol in this course to fulfil their upper-level (4000 level) requirements.
+Other Sociology majors in the Honours program, who meet the prerequisites may enrol in this course to fulfill their upper-level (4000 level) requirements.

 AP/SOCI 4010 6.00 Strategies of Social Research